 Digital PR can provide enormous benefits to your business.
 A well planned and executed strategy can:

-Here are some of the most common types of Digital PR strategies:
+Here are some of the most common types of Digital PR strategies and online PR services:

 SEO and Digital PR are very closely linked.
 To succeed with SEO you need great quality content and high authority backlinks.
 And two of the main outputs of digital PR are great quality content and backlinks from high authority websites.